 Boost Gut Health

 Hippocrates was once quoted for saying “all disease begins in the gut.”
-Time is proving Hippocrates to be a pretty smart guy, and science is even now linking poor gut health with a myriad of health problems.
+Time is proving Hippocrates to be a pretty smart guy, and science is now linking poor gut health with a myriad of health problems.

 From eczema to poor immune health, it seems that our gut health influences much more than we previously realized.
 If all disease beings in the health, it is logical to realize that perhaps optimal health begins here as well.